Former world number two Agnieszka Radwanska announces retirement

 “Taking into consideration my health and the heavy burdens of professional tennis, I have to concede that I’m not able to push my body to the limits required.”

-Radwanska reached a career high world singles ranking of number two in 2012 after finishing as runner-up at Wimbledon.
-She won the season ending WTA Finals in 2015.
+“I’m hanging the racquet up and say goodbye to the pro tour, but I’m not leaving tennis,” she added.

+“Tennis is and always has been special in my life.
+But now it’s time for new challenges, new ideas, equally as exciting as those on the tennis court, I hope.”

-Reporting by Marcin Goclowski; Editing by Christian Radnedge
+Reporting by Marcin Goclowski and Hardik Vyas; Editing by Christian Radnedge